minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - **ApplyOrder**: the redeemer will allow spending Order UTxO in Batching transaction
    - validate that an Order can be spent if there's a `Pool Batching` validator in the `withdrawals`
-- **CancelOrder**: the redeemer will allow _sender_ to spend Order UTxO to get back locked funds.
+- **CancelOrder**: the redeemer will allow _canceller_ to spend Order UTxO to get back locked funds.
+   - validate that the the authorization of _canceller_
+   - _canceller_ can be one of 4 authorization methods:
+     - _Signature_: requires the signature in transaction's signatories
+     - _SpendScript_: requires its Utxo has to present in the transaction inputs
-   - validate that the transaction has _sender_'s signature or _sender_ script UTxO in the Transaction Inputs
+     - _WithdrawScript_: requires the script hash has to present in the transaction withdrawals
+     - _MintScript_: requires minting tokens that has the same policy id with script hash and present in transaction minting.
+Token's quantity must not be zero
 - **CancelExpiredOrderByAnyone**: the redeemer will allow anyone to spend Order UTxO to unlock funds going back to user
    - validate that an Order can be spent if there's a `Expired Order Cancellation` validator in the `withdrawals`